 - Not accepting the fear of failure

 Simplify the idea, pick one thing that matters, leave the rest.
-Trust yourself, be more open, definitive Yes or definitive No both are good answers.
+Trust yourself, be more open, definitive Yes and definitive No, both are good answers.

-If we were more than 2 of us, it would have taken more time or possibly haven't been published at all.
-Even if you have a big project that cannot be handled by a team of <3 people, divide the project in small sub projects, give autonomy to these team of 2-3 people.
-For any software development project the magical combo is
+If we were more than 2, it would have taken more time or possibly haven't been published at all.
+Even if you have a big project that cannot be handled by a team of <3 people, divide the project into small sub-projects, give autonomy to the teams of 2-3 people.
+For any software development project, the magical combo is

 1 designer + 1 backend developer + 1 frontend developer.
 Less is good.
 If you want to dive deep into this topic, read the book Mythical Man Month.

 This is no brainer.
-Be biased towards action than ideas, on ground your hypothesis gets bashed up pretty fast, which is good.
+Be biased towards action than ideas.
 Users' feedback makes the whole process of "getting it right" fast.
 Make mistakes fast.

 When thinking of executing a project faster, I see people thinking that they need to let go of their habit of perfection and it bothers them a lot.
-It used to do the same to me, but here is a bigger perspective for you.
-Don't change your habit of perfection, think perfection in long term instead of short term.
-To achieve perfection in long term, you will need to make mistakes faster, exposing yourself to users who will say that your app is bullshit.
+It used to be the same to me, but here is a bigger perspective for you.
+Don't change your habit of perfection, think perfection in the long term instead of short term.
+To achieve perfection in the long term, you will need to make mistakes faster, exposing yourself to users who will say that your app is bullshit.
 Live with that for "long-term perfection".
 It would have taken you more time figuring it out by yourself or wouldn't have been possible to know without shipping it to users.
-Ship it fast and be honest to your users and then listen.
+Ship it fast and be honest to your users and listen to them.

 Ride on the shoulders of giants and experts.
-In our case it was Android platform, open source libraries and experts opinion on the subject.
+In our case, it was the Android platform, open source libraries and experts’ opinion on the subject.

 Can we do this without deploying a server?
 More the systems that app needs to interact with, more the workload.
 Go local whenever you can.
-We made everything work locally, it benefited in speeding up things and maintaining privacy of users.
-It wouldn't have taken much time to spin up a server but it would have definitely have taken up huge time to maintain, fix bugs, iterate, if we had server.
+We made everything work locally, it benefited in speeding up things and maintaining the privacy of users.
+It wouldn't have taken more time to spin up a server.
+But, it would have definitely have taken huge time to maintain, fix bugs, iterate, if we had server.

 The fewer moving parts, the better!— Pradeep Sharma (@pradeep_io) May 10, 2018